datadotworld/dwapi-spec/CONTRIBUTING.md

 ## Conventions

-Due to limitations in swagger-maven-plugin 3.1.2 and or assertj-swagger, this swagger definition must not include:
+Due to limitations in swagger-maven-plugin 3.1.2 and or assertj-swagger (which are used in the implementation of this design), this swagger definition must not include:

 1. Global `consumes` or `produces`.
 Those must be defined for each operation.